Cohomological Finiteness Conditions in Bredon Cohomology: Bredon cohomology with respect to virtually cyclic subgroups

 \begin{proof} This is a straight forward dimension shift applying \cite[Proposition 1.4]{Bieribook}. \end{proof}

 \begin{prop} Let $G$ be a group of type $\UUFP_n$.
-Then the following two equivalent statements hold: \begin{enumerate} \item $G$ satisfies condition (2) and for each virtually cyclic subgroup $K$, the Weyl-group $WK$ is of type $\FP_n.$ \item $G$ satisfies condition (2) and for each virtually cyclic subgroup $K$, the centralizer $C_G(K)$ is of type $\FP_n.$ \end{enumerate} \end{prop}
+Then the following two equivalent statements hold: \begin{enumerate} \item $G$ satisfies condition (2) and for each finite subgroup $K$, the Weyl-group $WK$ is of type $\FP_n.$ \item $G$ satisfies condition (2) and for each finite subgroup $K$, the centralizer $C_G(K)$ is of type $\FP_n.$ \end{enumerate} \end{prop}